-During 2020, the Corporation made an upward adjustment to the contingent consideration related to the acquisition of Incendo (note 6) following a review of the assumptions and the range of probabilities for the achievement of financial conditions used in the initial recognition of the transaction.
-The remeasurement led to an additional \$1,565,000 charge.
-During 2019, the Corporation recorded a \$2,263,000 charge in respect of business acquisitions, including a \$1,794,000 obligation to invest in the broadcasting system, in connection with the acquisition of the companies in the Serdy Média inc. and Serdy Vidéo inc. groups (note 6).
+During 2021, the Corporation made a downward adjustment to the contingent consideration related to the acquisition of Incendo following a review of the assumptions and the range of probabilities for the achievement of financial conditions used in the initial recognition of the transaction.
+This remeasurement led to a reversal of the charge in the amount of \$49,000 and the Corporation made a \$606,000 payment in respect of the contingent consideration in 2021.
+In 2020, the Corporation recorded a \$1,755,000 charge for business acquisitions, including an additional charge of \$1,565,000 in connection with the upward adjustment to the contingent consideration.
+In 2020, the Corporation also made a \$3,519,000 payment related to the acquisition of Incendo.

-During 2020, the Corporation recorded a \$328,000 gain on the write-off of lease liabilities (note 19) and a \$254,000 gain on the disposal of assets for proceeds on disposal totalling \$323,000.
+In 2021, the Corporation recorded a \$101,000 gain on write-off of lease liabilities (note 18).
+For the same period of 2020, the Corporation recognized a \$328,000 gain on write-off of lease liabilities and a \$254,000 gain on disposal of assets, for proceeds on disposal totalling \$323,000.